Coronavirus – frequently asked questions for students

 Q: Am I allowed to be on campus, even though students and co-workers are encouraged to study and work remotely?

-A: We encourage all students and co-workers to study and work remotely.
-Starting at the opening of the autumn term, LiU will gradually move to on-campus operations with restrictions in place to prevent the spread of infection.
+A: During the autumn term, the university has gradually moved to on-campus operations with restrictions in place to prevent the spread of infection.

 Q: Are the libraries on campus open?

-A: Information about library opening hours during the summer and the borrowing periods is available at the link below.
-(3 June 2020 15:00)
+A: Information about library opening hours and the borrowing periods is available at the link below.

 Q: Will the campus buses continue to run, even though students and co-workers are encouraged to work from home?